Timeline of Star Trek: Original series

 Not many references set the original series in an exact time frame, and those that exist are largely contradictory.
 In the episode "Tomorrow Is Yesterday", a 1960s military officer says that he's going to lock Captain Kirk up "for two hundred years", to which Kirk replies, with wry amusement: "That ought to be just about right."
-Likewise, in the episode "Space Seed", it is said that the 1996 warlord Khan Noonian Singh is from "two centuries" ago.
+Likewise, in the episode "Space Seed", it is said that the 1996 warlord Khan Noonien Singh is from "two centuries" ago.
 Both these references place the show in the 22nd century.
 However, in the episode "Miri", it is said that 1960 was around 300 years ago, pushing the show into the 23rd century.
 Finally, the episode "The Squire of Gothos" implied that the light cone of 19th century Earth has expanded to 900 light years of radius, which seems to set the show in the 28th century, since light would take nine centuries to traverse that distance.

 According to notes in The Making of Star Trek, the show is set in the 23rd century, and the Enterprise was supposed to be around 40 years old.
 Roddenberry says in this book that the stardate system was invented to avoid pinning down the show precisely in time frame.
 Roddenberry's original pitch for the series dated it "'somewhere in the future.
 It could be 1995, or maybe even 2995".